jack-bell1/US-Macro-Factor-Model/README.md

 # US-Macro-Factor-Model
-Created a factor model to understand the behaviour US Equities market.
-I used a WLS 60 day rolling regression model and extracted the residuals as a feature set.
-I then reduced the feature set using PCA.
+Created a factor model to understand the behaviour of the US equity market.
+Techniques used: Regression Modeling, PCA, Data Wrangling, Exploratory Data Analysis (EDA)